 13 Other Response Distributions

-Specifically, the systematic part is of the form \[ g(\E[Y \mid X = x]) = \beta\T X, \] where \(g\) is known as the link function.
+Specifically, the systematic part is of the form \[ g(\E[Y \mid X = x]) = \beta\T x, \] where \(g\) is known as the link function.
 For example, in logistic regression, \(g\) was the logit function.
-The random part gives the distribution of \(Y\) as an exponential family distribution, as we will describe below—for now it suffices to know that we can only use certain distributions, not any arbitrary distribution.
+The random part gives the distribution of \(Y\) as an exponential dispersion family distribution, as we will describe below—for now it suffices to know that we will only use certain distributions, not any arbitrary distribution.

 We use a generalized linear model when \(Y\) takes on limited values or is known to be non-normal.
 We used logistic regression, for instance, for problems where \(Y \in \{0, 1\}\); in other settings, when \(Y \in \{0, 1, 2, \dots\}\), it might be reasonable to model \(Y\) has being Poisson-distributed, and we can use a GLM for that too.